vipinagrawal25/MeMC/README.md

 suited for the user.

-If the plot window show the right figure at `exe_memc` stage only, then check the installation of the `h5py` library.
+In case the bug is in the `h5py`, the user is requested to use the [https://support.hdfgroup.org/products/hdf5_tools/toolsbycat.html](hdf5-tools) to debug.